Amit10311/Web-Interfaces-for-ROS/Unit 1 | Setting up Environment/Unit 1 Setting up environment (Part 2).md

 **- Summary -**

-This unit is a general idea about web development.
+This unit is a general idea about **Javascript**.
-We'll setup the development environment for the rest of the course.

-After setting up the environment, we will introduce a **CSS** framework for better web page creationg: **Bootstrap**.
+We'll set up a JavaScript framework, **Vue.js**, and define a standard to **debug the code** we are going to create throughout the course.

 ## Topic 2.1   What is JavaScript?  <a name="paragraph1"></a>

 <p align="center"><b>
-Step 1 : Create and run an index.html file
+Step 1 : Environment preparation
 </b></p>

+Let's prepare the environment for this Unit 02 .

 ## Topic 2.2 How do you use it?
 How do you debug?  <a name="paragraph2"></a>

 <p align="center"><b>
-Step 1 : Create and run an index.html file
+Step 2 : Create and run an index.html file
 </b></p>